ALL256 - Gender, Sex and Literature

 Scheduled learning activities - online

-Online independent and collaborative learning activities including; 1 x 1-hour class (online) per week, 1 x 2-hour seminar or equivalent per week
+Online independent and collaborative learning activities including; 1 x 1-hour lecture (online) per week, 1 x 2-hour seminar or equivalent per week

 Content